Submissions for Issue 20 are now open.

 - Save each submission as a separate document.
 Do not submit multiple works in one document.

 - Save each submission with last name first, then first name, then the title of the work.
-Sample: Dendy_Christina_For_Us.doc.
+Sample: Rossetti_Christina_Remember.doc.

 - Provide a short biography or artist statement in your email.
 Biographies should not exceed a short paragraph, four to eight sentences.
 We print abbreviated (one to two sentences) biographies in the print publication.

-Although we have published work from outside of Ohio in the past, we are a local publication that accepts work from artists and authors from Dayton and the surrounding area only at this time.
+Although we have published work from outside of the Miami Valley in the past, we are a local publication that gives first preference to work submitted from artists and authors from the Miami Valley.
+If you’re not from the Miami Valley you may submit, but you’ve been forewarned.
 Thank you!

 You may submit any genre, any form.
 Poetry, song lyrics, fiction, and nonfiction all apply.
 In fact, we’d love some more nonfiction, so send some!